larytet/dockerfile-generator/README.md

 A Dockerfile is a list of commands to do in the container.
 What if I want to create many dockerfiles which have significant overlap between them.
 I introduce a YAML configuration file and a Python script which parses the configuration file.
-The main goals:
+This is something like https://jsonnet.org/ but for a Dockefile The main goals:

 * Keep dockerfiles configuration in a single place